SimonPadbury/baselayer-3/_src/buttons.md

 **Notes:**

 1. Form inputs, textareas, buttons, and the `btn` class, have `font-size: inherit`.
-This means their font sizes can be modified by any font-size class in Baselayer.
+This means their font sizes can be modified by any font-size wrapper around the button in Baselayer.
 2. The font-family of form elements, buttons, `btn` is controlled by `var(--base)` (default is sans-serif).
 3. The `btn` class doesn’t include the input focus ring (that is set only on form inputs, textareas, and the `<button>` tag).
 But if the `btn` utility class is used on an `<a href="">` link tag, then will get the link focus ring insead (this is only visible when keyboard-tabbing or using assistive tech).